-Similar courses in radiologic technology are offered at Fort Wayne through the Division of General and Technical Studies.
-Inquiries relative to these programs should be addressed to Dr. Carl Bickley, 1120 South Barr Street, Fort Wayne, or Dr. Charles Helmen, Indiana University Medical Center, Department of Radiology, 1100 W. Michigan, Indianapolis, Indiana 46202.
+Similar courses in X-Ray Technology are in the planning process at Fort Wayne.
+The hospital X-ray departments, under the administration of the Division of General and Technical Studies expect to have available, in September, 1967, courses leading to the Associate in Science degree.
+Inquiries relative to these programs should be addressed to Dr. Carl Bickley, 1120 South Barr Street, Fort Wayne or Dr. Charles Helmen, 1100 W. Michigan, Indianapolis, Indiana 46204.